 Mr Yap Kian Peng is both the Executive Deputy Chairman and CEO of the Company.
-As the CEO, he is involved in the day-to-day business of the Group and leads Management in setting strategies, objectives and is responsible for the development and financial performance of the Group.
+As the CEO, he is involved in the day-today business of the Group and leads Management in setting strategies, objectives and is responsible for the development and financial performance of the Group.

-All major decisions made by the Board are subject to majority approval of the Board and are reviewed by the AC, whose members comprise only Non-Executive Independent Directors.
-The Executive Directors' performance and remuneration are reviewed annually by the NC and RC respectively, whose members comprise only Non-Executive Independent Directors of the Company.
+All major decisions made by the Board are subject to majority approval of the Board and are reviewed by the AC, whose members comprise a majority of Non-Executive Independent Directors.
+The Executive Directors' performance and remuneration are reviewed annually by the NC and RC respectively, whose members comprise a majority of Non-Executive Independent Directors of the Company.
 The Board believes that there are adequate safeguards in place to ensure an appropriate balance of power and authority within the spirit of good corporate governance.